istio/istio.io/content/en/docs/setup/install/multicluster/shared-vpn/index.md

   meeting the following requirements:

-    * Individual cluster Pod CIDR ranges and service CIDR ranges must be unique across the multi-cluster environment and may not overlap.
+    * Individual cluster Pod CIDR ranges and service CIDR ranges must be unique across the multicluster environment and may not overlap.

     * All pod CIDRs in every cluster must be routable to each other.